Press ESC to close

 4. Integration Testing

-System testing evaluates the finished, fully integrated software system against user and other requirements, verifying performance and readiness for delivery.
+System testing tests the finished, fully integrated software system.
+It tests the software against the user and other requirements and verifies software performance and readiness for delivery.

 7. Sanity Testing